glzbcrt/tf-onnx-sample/README.md

 Welcome reader!

-This is a small project to learn more about Tensorflow and ONNX.
+This is a small project to learn more about [Tensorflow](https://www.tensorflow.org/) and [ONNX](https://onnx.ai/).
 There are two main projects here, inside the **model** folder there is Tensorflow model created to classify images, and inside the **inference** folder a C# application to use the model.

 Inside the **onnx** you will find a notebook to learn more about ONNX.
+I must say, I ❤️ ONNX!

 Feel free to use this content.
 Happy learning! 😀